realmbgl/kleiber/kleiber/examples/scores/open-dcos/README.md

 bootstrap: "<boostrap_ip>"
 ```

-Pick the dcos url and put it into your browser, it will take you to the dc/os console.

 ## install the dc/os cli

-For installing the dc/os cli yourself and how to use it go [here](https://dcos.io/docs/1.7/usage/cli/).
+For installing the dc/os cli yourself and how to use it go [here](https://dcos.io/docs/1.9/usage/cli/).

 If you dont want to install the dc/os cli on your client just yet, then we have a quick way for you to explore it.